scipp/scipp/doc/design.md

 A dataset with multi-dimensional variables `Data::Value` and `Data::Variance` in combination with a corresponding number of one--dimensional coordinate variables is a close equivalent to the current `DataObjects::MDHistoWorkspace`.
 A typical example would be three-dimensional `Data::Value` and `Data::Variance` alongside one-dimensional `Coord:Qx`, `Coord:Qy`, and `Coord::Qz`.

 ##### DataObjects::Workspace2D

 A dataset with two-dimensional variables `Data::Value` and `Data::Variance` in combination with a one- or two-dimensional variable `Coord::Tof` is a close equivalent to the current `DataObjects::Workspace2D`.
 - Typically `Data::Value` and `Data::Variance` would have dimensions `Dimension::Tof` and `Dimension::Spectrum`.
 - If `Coord::Tof` has only `Dimension::Tof`, it corresponds to a `DataObjects::Workspace2D` with shared X axis, if it also has `Dimension::Spectrum` X is not shared.
+- To represent bin edges, the extent of `Coord::Tof` in `Dimension::Tof` is larger by one than `Dimension::Tof` of the other variables.
 - `Coord::SpectrumNumber` provides a spectrum number (currently in `API::ISpectrum`).
 - Mapping from spectra to detectors (currently in `API::ISpectrum`) can be added using `Coord::DetectorGrouping`.
   For representing the instrument see the corresponding section below.
 - Data from `API::ExperimentInfo` such as `API::Run` can be held by zero-dimensional variables such as `Data::ExperimentLog`.
+- Masking of complete spectra or individual bins support by one- or two-dimensional variables such as `Coord::Mask`.

-Regarding operations, most basic operations have an obvious mapping to what our current algorithms are doing.
+Most basic operations have an obvious mapping to what our current basic algorithms are doing.

-##### Geometry::DetectorInfo, Geometry::ComponentInfo, Geometry::Instrument
+##### Geometry::DetectorInfo, Geometry::ComponentInfo, and Geometry::Instrument

 `Geometry::DetectorInfo` and `Geometry::ComponentInfo` are the result of the refactoring effort as part of **Instrument-2.0**.
 Thanks to that refactoring, the underlying data is already stored in a structure of vectors, which can be mapped to variables in a dataset in an almost 1:1 manner.